 - In general, the speed test given by your service provider is likely the best (most close to you).

-- Some speed tests will limit the maximum bandwidth getting tested. (example, fast.com, I can only get 250mbit)
+- Some speed tests will limit the maximum bandwidth getting tested. (for example, fast.com only measures speeds up to 250 Mbits)

 - If possible, use the app instead of the web page for the test.
 For example, speedtest.net has OSX apps that you can download and use.
 It is likely more reliable.

 - If you are using a shared medium (cable modem for example), your speed may also depend on what your neighbors are doing as well or how many speedtests are running at the same time.
-So testing speed during slow hours may be faster
+So testing speed during off-hours may have more accurate results.

 - If you have slower internet, it will be good to test when things are quiet in the house.
 For example, if someone is loading a 4k youtube video, you are going to see a spike of 40 or more Megabits, and that will compete with your speed test.
 Similarly, iCloud backups and other large uploads or downloads can have an impact.